IIEnat/Seismographer/docs/user_manual.md

 This may require configuring a static IP address for the seismometers by connecting to the network the seismometers are on and going to `169.254.33.33` (3 channel model) or `169.254.35.35` (6 channel model).
 Log in and go to settings > network > static IP.
 Then type `192.168.0.XX` (for WARXX), click on seedlink server, and add a seedlink server with default settings.

 ## Running
 1. Connect to the network that the seismometers are connected on.
-  - Note that if a problem arises here the app will likely default to fake simulated data.
+Note that if a problem arises here the app will likely default to fake simulated data.
 2. Similar to installation, open a command-line interface like terminal and navigate to the `main/` directory.
 3. To start the server that runs the application run:
 ```
 $ python3 app.py
 ```
-- Allow a few seconds for the server to start up.
+4. Allow a few seconds for the server to start up.
-- The web app can then be accessed by opening a web browser and going to `https://127.0.0.1:5000`.
-  - Often this can be shortcut by holding `ctrl` and clicking on `https://127.0.0.1:5000` in the terminal.
+5. The web app can then be accessed by opening a web browser and going to `https://127.0.0.1:5000`.
+Often this can be shortcut by holding `ctrl` and clicking on `https://127.0.0.1:5000` in the terminal.
-- The app will lauch displaying a popup

 ## Usage